aegoff/Coursera_Capstone/README.md

-# IBM_DataScience_FirstCapstone
+# IBM_DataScience_Capstone
-This is the first applied capstone project for IBM's Data Science Professional Certificate.
+These are the first, second, and third applied capstone project for IBM's Data Science Professional Certificate.